Cleft lip repair

 The earliest we do the operation is when babies are approximately three months of age.
 Babies are usually in hospital for one or two nights after the operation.
-If the cleft lip is partial, some babies may be discharged home on the same day as the operation.

 Is there anything that I should do before the operation?